mitsuhiko/lucumr/2011/7/19/sqlachemy-and-you.rst

 be modified and if you call ``save()`` on it, it will update the record in the database with the new values of the attributes.
 This is not at all how SQLAlchemy's ORM component works.
-In SQLAlchemy you have an object callde the “session”.
+In SQLAlchemy you have an object called the “session”.
 It basically encapsulates a transaction.
 However it does more.
 Each object is tracked by primary key in this session.
 As such each object only exists once by primary key.
 As such you can safe a lot of queries and you never have things out of sync.
 When you commit the